-The purpose of this memo is to provide responses to the questions posed by Councillors by email and at the November 2nd Council meeting and November 22nd Council Briefing related to 2022 Draft Budget - Tax Scenarios and Options.
+The purpose of this memo is to provide responses to the questions posed by Councillors by email and at the November 22nd Council briefing related to 2022 Draft Budget - Tax Scenarios and Options.

 Additional responses to Councillors' questions will be shared as they become available.